dennislaumen/ExosphereIntruders/README.md

 A pure (i.e. no JQuery or other funky JavaScript frameworks) Javascript and Canvas implementation of the classic video game Space Invaders.

+Progress can be tracked on the project's [Trello board](https://trello.com/b/gpKdJ4QU).

 # License

 (The MIT License)